California Attorney General sues Trump Administration over restarting oil production in Santa Barbara County

 After an extension of that deadline last year, Sable now has until March of 2027 to get oil to market or risk loosing the entire Santa Ynez Unit's offshore platforms, pipelines, and the Las Flores Canyon facility.

-In addition to that financial deadline, the new requirement of a costal development permit, and the still-outstanding easement from California State Parks, Sable is also facing civil charges brought by the California Attorney General and criminal charges brought by the Santa Barbara County District Attorney's Office regarding its pipeline repair work.
+In addition to that financial deadline, the new requirement of a costal development permit, and the still-outstanding easement from California State Parks, Sable is also facing civil charges brought by the California Attorney General and criminal charges brought by the Santa Barbara County District Attorney's Office regarding its pipeline repair work last year.

 "The allegations from the Santa Barbara County District Attorney’s Office are inflammatory and extremely misleading," stated a spokesperson on behalf of Sable Offshore.
 "All of the repairs and excavations were supervised by a certified independent biologist and cultural resource professional and Office of State Fire Marshal personnel.
 No wildlife were adversely affected.
 All of these previously disturbed areas have been or are being remediated in accordance with state and local erosion control mitigation measures."